inforkgodara/automate-whatsapp-messages-python-script/README.md

 # Automated Whatsapp Messages Python Script

-This is a simple script which sends multiple whatsapp messages using python script.
-This is used for educational purpose only.
-Please don't ruin anyone's phone to sending multiple messages.
+This is a simple script that sends multiple WhatsApp messages using python script.
+This is used for educational purposes only.
+Please don't ruin anyone's phone by sending multiple messages.

 ## Prerequisites